alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Considerations

-Fractal flames are really expensive to compute, no wonder GPUs have made miracles in this field too.
+Given how expensive it is to compute fractal flames, it is not surprising that GPUs have performed wonders in this area as well.

-Being inside Houdini has its major advantages.
-Only think of the possibilities you have to animate those flames using Houdini's procedural paradigm and toolsets.
-And the ability to create a pipeline around this tool using Houdini's Python HOM libraries.
+The main benefits of being inside Houdini are numerous.
+Consider the options available to you while animating those flames with Houdini's procedural approach and toolsets.
+Additionally, the Python HOM libraries for Houdini can be used to build a pipeline around this tool.

-Karma with the integrated Nvidia Optix denoiser is a great combo to render your fractal images.
+Karma and the built-in Nvidia Optix denoiser make a fantastic combination for rendering fractal flame images.

-CVEX language doesn't have a switch/case constructor, nor any form of pointer functions and such.
-To get to the selected variation, I chained hundreds of `if`/`else if` statements.
-Even though I partitioned them in the best way I could, this part became a bit of a bottleneck of the entire implementation.
+There are no switch/case constructors or other types of pointer functions in the CVEX language.
+I connected thousands of "if"/"else if" statements to arrive at the chosen variation.
+Despite my best efforts to partition them, this section ended up becoming somewhat of a bottleneck for the entire implementation.

 Almost all fractal flame images on my website and instagram use an average of 64 iterations max, Some use less, and some use a bit more.
 A few exceptions went above 128 and up to 256/512.

-Some flames require a truly high number of iterations to resolve properly.
+Some flames need a disproportionately large number of iterations to be resolved correctly.

 **Below are some presets that Chaotica software ships with, ported inside FLAM3 for Houdini.
 They have been chosen because they use variations I have implemented and because some are really expensive to solve**.